How advice can boost your financial wellbeing

 2. Capacity to absorb a financial shock

 The second element relates to feeling more secure about your future finances.
 You might be saving regularly, but would your finances hold up in an emergency?
-If you haven’t built up a ‘rainy day’ fund, now is the time to do so.
+If you haven’t built up a ‘rainy day’ fund, now’s the time to do so.
 Having around six months’ worth of essential expenditure in an easy-access savings account could help you pay for unexpected repairs to your home or cover you during a period of unemployment.

-There are other financial shocks which savings alone may not cover.
+There are other financial shocks that savings alone may not cover.
 Serious illness or death could cause a major hit to your household finances and jeopardise your family’s plans for the future.
 Taking out protection products such as life insurance, critical illness and income protection could provide vital financial support for your loved ones should the worst happen to you.
 Protection products vary enormously, so it’s crucial to seek financial advice on the right solutions for your individual needs.

 3. On track to meet goals